heinsaar/kaizen/README.md

 ## Prerequisites for building

-You'll need GCC for Linux or MSVC (comes with Visual Studio) for Windows development.
+You'll need the GCC compiler for Linux or MSVC (comes with Visual Studio) for Windows development.

 The project is probably more backward-compatible, but at the moment is being developed and tested with the following tools: